Beer Beef Stew Recipe

 FYI: Beef Stew is usually prepared with chuck roast, but we’re using top sirloin to speed up the process.

-40 minutes later, when all is done, serve this beef stew with mashed potatoes, or rice, and these Skillet Biscuits.
+40 minutes later, when all is done, serve this beef stew with mashed potatoes, rice and maybe some biscuits.
 I did, and forgot to regret the carbs.
 That just shows you how good it all was!

 Beer Beef Stew Recipe - Super easy, but delicious and quick hearty stew cooked in a dutch oven with beef, mushrooms, carrots, and beer!